stanfy/gae-go-testing/README.md

 appenginetesting
 ===============

-Fork of [gae-go-testing](https://github.com/tenntenn/gae-go-testing) with 2 minor changes:
+Fork of [gae-go-testing](https://github.com/tenntenn/gae-go-testing) with a few minor changes:
 - renamed for nicer import syntax (that IDEA's Go Plugin won't highlight as an error)
 - added +build tags so that it compiles
+- simplified install instructions.

     * GAE/G 1.7.0, go 1.0.3
     * GAE/G 1.7.1, go 1.0.3